AbstractSDK/app-template/frontend/README.md

 ## Introduction

-The Abstract Account App is a Next.js-based application that interacts with the Abstract Account system on the blockchain.
-It enables users to connect their wallets, create and manage Abstract Accounts, query account information, and interact with smart contracts in a type-safe manner using Abstract Codegen.
+This Abstract App Template App is a Next.js-based application that demonstrates interaction with Abstract Accounts on a CosmWasm-enabled chain.
+It includes logic for wallet connection, Account creation & queries, and shows interaction with general CosmWasm smart-contracts using Abstract.js codegen.

 ## Features